What we can consider

-In your cover letter, please include a (200 word maximum) synopsis of the work, a (100 word maximum) bio, and also please briefly answer these questions:
+In your cover letter, please include a synopsis of the work, a bio, and also please briefly answer these questions:

-In what category would you place your manuscript?
+- In what category would you place your translated manuscript?

-Why you are the right person to write this book?
+- Why you are the right person to translate this book?

 What happens after you submit